xhermosilla/xhermosilla/README.md

 Developer with extensive professional experience in C, C++, Java, JavaScript, Python and Rust technologies.
 I am passionate about technology and it makes me get the most out of myself.
 Addicted to learning and continuous growth.
-I currently work as a full stack developer and mainly work with __Typescript, Javascript, NodeJS, React, MongoDB__
+I currently work as a full stack developer using __Typescript, Javascript, NodeJS, React, MongoDB__

+- 👀 I’m interested in rust, game development and artificial intelligence
+- 🌱 I’m currently learning rust frameworks to develop games

+## 📫 How to reach me

+Antonio Hermosilla <hermosilla.antonio@gmail.com>

 <!-- - 👀 I’m interested in ...
 #- 🌱 I’m currently learning ...
 #- 💞️ I’m looking to collaborate on ...